Visual Arts Scholarship Competition

 Specifications of Entries

-All works must be mounted and matted.
+All works must be mounted.
 Canvas entries do not have to be matted and should not be framed.

 Max size 3' x 3' x 3' (max height not including pedestal height if used)